-The proposed activity is authorized by Department of the Army Nationwide Permit (NWP) No. 14 (copy enclosed), provided that the conditions therein are met.
+The proposed activities are authorized by four (4) Department of the Army Nationwide Permits (NWPs) No. 14 (copy enclosed), provided that the conditions therein are met.
 You should become familiar with the conditions and maintain a copy of the permit at the worksite for ready reference.
 If changes are proposed in the design or location of the facilities, you should submit revised plans to this office for approval before construction of the change begins.

-Please pay particular attention to General Condition No. 12, which stipulates that appropriate erosion and siltation controls be used during construction and all exposed soil be permanently stabilized.
+Please refer to NWP General Condition No. 12, which stipulates that appropriate erosion and siltation controls be used during construction and all exposed soil be permanently stabilized.
 Erosion control measures must be implemented during and after construction of the proposed project to comply with this permit condition.

-Also, in order to fully comply with the conditions of the NWP, you must submit the enclosed compliance certification within 30 days of completion of the project.
-This is required pursuant to General Condition No. 30 of the permit.
+In order to fully comply with the conditions of the NWP, you must submit the enclosed compliance certification within 30 days of completion of the project.
+This is required pursuant to NWP General Condition No. 30 of the permit.

 For your information, we have enclosed a copy of the Section 401 Water Quality Certification conditions, which are conditions of your permit.
-If you have any questions concerning compliance with the conditions of the 401 certification, you should contact Ms. Lazendra Hairston at the Arkansas Department of Environmental Quality, Water Division, 5301 Northshore Drive, North Little Rock, Arkansas 72118, telephone (501) 682-0946.
+If you have any questions concerning compliance with the conditions of the 401 certification, you should contact the Water Quality Planning Branch at the Arkansas Department of Environmental Quality, Water Division, 5301 Northshore Drive, North Little Rock, Arkansas 72118, telephone (501) 682-0040, or by email at instreamactivityinfo@adeq.state.ar.us.